avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates

+##### August 3rd, 2021:

+​	Today and yesterday I've just been collecting data.
+I've had a few hiccups here and there, and they seem to be related to sudden disconnections to the server or Raspis.
+I don't think it's an issue with the app itself because every time it's happened, I have also lost my ssh connection at the same time, so it's likely a network thing.
+What I still need to figure out, though, is how to recover from it automatically.
+The problem is that I still don't know what's going on.
+I checked the logs afterward and there were no errors, just a sudden disconnect.

+​	However, since I am only streaming EKG, EEG, and Sense Hat data, the resulting memory used is much smaller than before.
+I am currently at 90 minutes of data and using 800MB.

+​	At about the 100 minute mark I checked the EEG, and it was doing the square wave thing again.
+I don't know how long it had been doing it - maximum 20 minutes.
+I restarted the streams, and that seemed to fix it.
+Still don't know the cause of this, but I do not think it has anything to do with the signal analysis.
+I would like to verify this behavior with the OpenBCI GUI, but then I can't do both EEG and EKG at once.

+​	Another thing I noticed is that I sorely need the ability to load the set Filter settings between sessions into the browser.
+The analyzer keeps the settings as long as the python process remains active, but the Bokeh layout doesn't load the widget values.

+​	Roughly 45 minutes into the next dataset, I noticed that the FP1 EEG channel went dark.
+I figured maybe the gel had dried out, so I added some more but it didn't help.
+It also wasn't getting any noise so I'm not sure what the deal was.
+I'm going to leave it for now and see if it comes back when I restart the Cyton for the next data set.
+After 90 minutes in this second dataset, more channels went dark: T7, C4, P3, O1.
+I will stop at 2 hours and restart the stream.

+​	After restarting the stream (which cycles the Cyton board's streaming states), the channels all came back.
+This is another thing I would like to check using the OpenBCI GUI to see if it is a problem related to my particular setup.

+​	After 40 mins into the 3rd dataset, the square waves came back, this time on the ECG.
+Ugh.
+I restarted again, and after 15 minutes the mysterious sudden-stop thing happened.
+Again, nothing in the logs and the ssh sessions were terminated at the same time.
+This is very frustrating.

+​	Overall, I have collected about 6 hours of data today.
+I think I'll call it for now and continue tomorrow.
+I want to try to add some better logging to maybe catch what is happening with these sudden stops, so we will see how that goes.

 ##### July 31st, 2021:

 ​	Today I started collecting real data with EEG and ECG - I've decided not to do video for this first data set.
 I had my grandma inject the electrode gel into the head cap, but it took a bit of work to get the amount of gel right so that the connections were solid.